essarrjay/ShmeppyImagetoJSON/SingleFileScripts/readme.md

 ### **Need Help?**
 Don't bug John!
 But jump on the discord and try asking there: https://shmeppy.com/help-and-community

+### **Want more features?**
+Check out the main project, which has more processing options and control:  https://github.com/essarrjay/ShmeppyImagetoJSON/

 ### **Other feedback is welcome!**
 The last time I did serious programming was on a Commodore64 (or feels like it at least).
 I sure hope it works!